esr360/Kayzen.docs/README.md

 The Enlighter plugin which is used by the Kayzen demo pages requires [MooTools](http://mootools.net/).
 MooTools requires you to build the file manually.
 Details on how to do so can be found on the MooTools repository page.
 Once you have built the file, it should now be available at assets/vendor/MooTools-Core/build/**mootools-core.js**.
 This file should then be copied to Kayzen's **app** directory (app/scripts).

-##### Caveats

-###### Normalize-Scss

-[Normalize-scss](https://github.com/JohnAlbin/normalize-scss) requires the [support-for](https://github.com/JohnAlbin/support-for) library to be present within its own directory, and does not come packaged with **normalize-scss**.
-To clarify, the file located at assets/vendor/support-for/sass/**_support-for.scss** must be present within the assets/vendor/normalize-scss/**sass/** directory when Sass compiles, otherwise it will throw an error.
-If you maually copy the file over, Git will complain that you have made changes to the **normalize-scss** submodule, so it is recommended that your build process involves copying the file over before Sass compiles, and then deleting it once the CSS has been compiled.

-###### Aloads/Preloaders

-Kayzen's main **app.scss** file attempts to import `assets/vendor/Aloads/scss/_preloaders.scss`, which does not come packaged with the default [Aloads](https://github.com/awedoo/aloads) library.
-Ruby Sass cannot import **.css** files which is why the app must look for a **.scss** file.
-Other than the extension, the contents of these two files would be identical.
-If you maually create this file and directory, Git will complain that you have made changes to the **Aloads** submodule, so it is recommended that your build process involves creating the file before Sass compiles, and then deleting it once the CSS has been compiled.

 ## Configure

 Kayzen is structured in a modular way, which makes things easier for everyone.
 Kayzen is built using the [Synergy](https://github.com/esr360/Synergy) Sass Framework.
 As well as global configuration each module can be individually configured, giving you complete control and flexibility when customizing them for your project.
 This will also make updating your project in the future easier when new modules or module updates for Kayzen come out.